PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/Request API/Multiplayer/MatchDetailsRequest.md

 --------- | ---- | -----------
-accessToken | string | The accessToken used to authenticate this player for this match host | string | The host to connect to for this match matchId | string | The id for this match instance opponents | [Player[]](#player) | The opponents this player has been matched against peerId | number | The peerId of this player within the match
+accessToken | string | The accessToken used to authenticate this player for this match host | string | The host to connect to for this match matchData | ScriptData[] | MatchData is arbitrary data that can be stored in a Match instance by a Cloud Code script. matchId | string | The id for this match instance opponents | [Player[]](#player) | The opponents this player has been matched against peerId | number | The peerId of this player within the match